hornos/flock/README.md

     dd if=/dev/random bs=1 count=4096 > keys/munge.key
     flock play @@ww scheduler --extra-vars=\"master=ww-01 backup=ww-02\"

-Scheduler authentication relies on NTP and the Munge key, keep it in secret.
+Scheduler authentication relies on NTP and the Munge key.
+Keep the key in secret!
 The basic Slurm setup contains only the controller machines.
 Restart `slurmdbd` can fail.

 Login to the master node and check the queue: